 - Make sure that you have access to a SERT account

 SERT is the online room scheduling system at the GSD.
-If you have questions about your status, contact Building Services.
+If you have questions about your status, contact Building Services, firstname.lastname@example.org

 - Submit a request via SERT

-- Receive confirmation or an offer to select an alternate room/time
+- Receive confirmation or an offer to select an alternate date/time

-An email giving approval or recommending modification, and specifying any applicable fees, will be sent in the week following receipt of your request (the events committee currently meets on Wednesdays).
+An email giving approval or recommending modifications will be sent within 2 weeks of the receipt of your request.
+The events committee currently meets on Tuesdays.

-If you have questions, please contact your department administrator or send a message to email@example.com
+If you have questions about this process, please contact your department administrator.